• Skip to primary navigation

 How Many Proteins And Fats In Bananas

 Bananas are naturally fat-free.
 Moreover, they do not contain a significant amount of protein.
-Therefore, when looking at the macronutrient of bananas the primary focus is on carbohydrates.
+Therefore, when looking at the macronutrients of bananas, the primary focus is on carbohydrates.

-While bananas do not contain all three macronutrients, they do contain several vitamins are minerals.
-In addition to being a low-calorie food, the large number of micronutrients is one of the great benefits of bananas.
+While bananas do not contain all three macronutrients, they do contain several vitamins and minerals.
+While being low in calories is a benefit, having tons of vitamins is part of what makes bananas so great.

 What Vitamins And Minerals Are In Bananas